In this article, we address two perspectives on legally using images (from a copyright perspective) in libraries:

 Under the fair use provisions of the U.S. Copyright Act, you may be able to use an image without permission from its copyright owner if you determine that fair use applies.
 (Other countries, such as Canada, have similar provisions known as fair dealing.)

 Fair use is a complex and deliberately ambiguous principle of law.
 Each case must be assessed according to the specific facts of the situation and with regard to the four fair use factors.
+The person applying fair use must make a judgment call as to whether fair use applies to the particular work and use.
 The final arbiter of whether fair use applies is a judge in a court of law.

-Some organizations are averse to the risk involved in applying fair use, and may prohibit or limit its use.
-Ensure you know your organization’s stance on fair use, which may be part of its copyright policy or guidelines.
-See our article Applying Fair Use in Your Library.
+TIP: Some organizations are averse to the risk involved in applying fair use, and may prohibit or limit its use.
+Ensure you know your organization's stance on fair use (or fair dealing), which may be part of its copyright policy or guidelines.

 Search Engines and Images

 Many think that images they find through an online search are free for the taking.
-The images they provide in response to the criteria in any search may be subject to copyright protection.
-Always take the steps required to ensure that an image may be used without permission; otherwise, obtain permission or don’t use it.
-You may be interested in Copyright and Using Google Images.
+The images that search engines provide in response to the criteria in any search may be subject to copyright protection.
+Always take the steps required to ensure that an image may be used without permission; otherwise, obtain permission or don't use it.

 Educating Library Staff